folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The blood of Uriah's on my hands 'cause I'm that killer" > Killer

-* As Lecrae looks in the mirror as he confesses himself to be a killer.
+* As Lecrae looks in the mirror, he confesses himself to be a killer.

-* By expressing anger, sadness and criticism of those who unjustly kill others and the suddenly turning to acknowledge that he himself is a killer, Lecrae depicts himself as a hypocrite similar to Kendrick at the end of the track “Blacker the Berry” from *To Pimp a Butterfly"
+* By expressing anger, sadness, and criticism of those who unjustly kill others and then suddenly turning to acknowledge that he himself is a killer, Lecrae depicts himself as a hypocrite similar to Kendrick at the end of the track “Blacker the Berry” from *To Pimp a Butterfly*.

   * *So why did I weep when Trayvon Martin was in the street
   When **gang-banging make me kill a nigga blacker than me?
   Hypocrite!***

-* In contrast to the “ignorant” “killers sittin’ in they cell” who “don’t feel no remorse”, Lecrae clearly feels a great amount of remorse for being a killer.
-This remorse is emphasized by the phrase “blood on my hands” which is usually used to emphasize that a person is responsible for another person's death even if the responsible person did not directly kill them.
+* In contrast to the “ignorant” “killers sittin’ in they cell” who “don’t feel no remorse,” Lecrae clearly feels a great amount of remorse for being a killer.
+This remorse is emphasized by the phrase “blood on my hands,” which is usually used to emphasize that a person is responsible for another person's death even if the responsible person did not directly kill them.

 {{< /details >}}